Marketing Communications Specialist Jobs in USA with Visa Sponsorship

 Can I get sponsored on an O-1 visa as a Marketing Communications Specialist?

 Yes, if you can demonstrate extraordinary ability in marketing or communications.
 This typically means industry awards, published work with wide reach, a record of commanding above-market compensation, or being cited as an authority in your field.
-The O-1 is harder to qualify for than the H-1B but avoids the lottery entirely, making it worth exploring if your career record is strong.
+The O-1 visa is harder to qualify for than the H-1B visa but avoids the lottery entirely, making it worth exploring if your career record is strong.

 Where can I find employers sponsoring Marketing Communications Specialists?